For many people, they may need to file two, or three, or maybe more, car insurance claims if they are hurt in a car accident.

 The third kind of coverage that many people have is called medical payments coverage.
 This is insurance that you buy, and it pays medical bills if you or someone in your family is hurt in a car accident.
 This is money that you are entitled to regardless of whether the bills have been paid by your health insurance, and regardless of whether they have been or will be paid by the liability insurance carrier.
 People are sometimes concerned that it is somehow unfair or unethical or illegal for them to collect on their medical payments insurance when health insurance has paid the bill; it is not.
 The Virginia courts have made it quite clear that if you have paid a premium for medical payments coverage, you are entitled to the benefits provided for in the contract.
 You bought them, you paid for them, you are entitled to them.
 If you don’t apply for medical payments coverage, you lose and the insurance company shareholders win.

-Try to get the hospital to send the medical bills to the health insurer.
+Make sure that the hospital sends the medical bills to your health insurer.

 We have experience in dealing with all 3 types of insurance (plus a few others that might come into play that we haven’t talked about here), and we will make a claim for all that you deserve.
 Call us at 434-293-8185.